 If people remain in the Age of Grace, then they shall never be free of their corrupt disposition, let alone know the inherent disposition of God.
 If people always live among an abundance of grace but are without the way of life that allows them to know God and satisfy God, then they shall never truly gain Him though they believe in Him.
 What a pitiful form of belief that is.
 When you have finished reading this book, when you have experienced each step of the work of God incarnate in the Age of Kingdom, you will feel that the hopes of many years have finally been realized.
 You will feel that only now have you truly seen God face-to-face; only now have you gazed upon the face of God, heard the personal utterance of God, appreciated the wisdom of God’s work, and truly sensed how real and almighty God is.
 You will sense that you have gained many things that people of times past have never seen or possessed.
 At this time, you will clearly know what it is to believe in God, and what it is to be after God’s heart.
 Of course, if you cling to views of the past, and reject or deny the fact of the second incarnation of God, then you shall remain empty-handed and acquire nothing, and ultimately be guilty of opposing God.
 Those who obey the truth and submit to the work of God shall come under the name of the second incarnate God—the Almighty.
 They will be able to accept the personal guidance of God, and shall acquire more and higher truth and receive the real human life.
 They shall behold the vision that people of the past have never seen: “And I turned to see the voice that spoke with me.
 And being turned, I saw seven golden candlesticks; And in the middle of the seven candlesticks one like to the Son of man, clothed with a garment down to the foot, and girt about the breasts with a golden girdle.
 His head and his hairs were white like wool, as white as snow; and his eyes were as a flame of fire; And his feet like to fine brass, as if they burned in a furnace; and his voice as the sound of many waters.
 And he had in his right hand seven stars: and out of his mouth went a sharp two edged sword: and his countenance was as the sun shines in his strength” (Revelation 1:12-16).
 This vision is the expression of God’s entire disposition, and such an expression of His entire disposition is also the expression of the work of God when He becomes flesh this time.
 In the torrents of chastisements and judgments, the Son of man expresses His inherent disposition through the speaking of words, allowing all those who accept His chastisement and judgment to see the true face of the Son of man, a face that is a faithful depiction of the face of the Son of man seen by John.
 (Of course, all this will be invisible to those who do not accept the work of God in the Age of Kingdom.)
 The true face of God cannot be fully articulated using the words of man, and so God uses the expression of His inherent disposition to show His true face to man.
 Which is to say that all those who have experienced the inherent disposition of the Son of man have seen the true face of the Son of man, for God is too great and cannot be fully articulated using the words of man.
 Once man has experienced each step of God’s work in the Age of Kingdom, then he shall know the true meaning of John’s words when he spoke of the Son of man among the lampstands: “His head and his hairs were white like wool, as white as snow; and his eyes were as a flame of fire; And his feet like to fine brass, as if they burned in a furnace; and his voice as the sound of many waters.
 And he had in his right hand seven stars: and out of his mouth went a sharp two edged sword: and his countenance was as the sun shines in his strength.”
 At that time, you shall know beyond all doubt that this ordinary flesh that has spoken so many words is really the second incarnate God.
 And you shall truly sense how blessed you are, and feel yourself the most fortunate.
 Would you be unwilling to accept this blessing?

-This book is a selection from The Word Appears in the Flesh, and of course is also the words of the Spirit to the churches.
-These words are fulfillment of the words in Revelation that “He that has an ear, let him hear what the Spirit said to the churches.”
-They include a rich content of several types of utterances and words such as prophecy, the revelation of mysteries, and the way of life.
+The first part of this book is the words of the Spirit to the churches.
+These words represent the transition from the end of the Age of Grace to the beginning of the Age of Kingdom, and are the Spirit’s public testimony of the Son of man to the churches.
+They are also fulfillment of the words in Revelation that “He that has an ear, let him hear what the Spirit said to the churches.”
+This is the work that God began in the Age of Kingdom.
+The second part of this book is the words personally spoken by the Son of man after He officially revealed Himself.
+It includes a rich content of several types of utterances and words such as prophecy, the revelation of mysteries, and the way of life.
 There are predictions for the future of the kingdom, revelations of the mysteries of God’s management plan, dissections of the nature of man, exhortations and warnings, severe judgments, heartfelt words of consolation, talk of life, talk of entry, and so on.
 In short, what God has, what He is, and the disposition of God are all expressed in His work and words.
 Of course, when God becomes flesh this time, His work is to express His disposition, primarily through chastisement and judgment.
 Using this as the foundation, He brings more truth to man, shows more ways of practice, and so achieves His objective of conquering man and saving man from his corrupt disposition.
 This is what lies behind the work of God in the Age of Kingdom.
 Do you wish to enter the new age?
 Do you wish to rid yourself of corrupt disposition?
 Do you wish to obtain higher truth?
 Do you wish to see the true face of the Son of man?
 Do you wish to live a life that is worthwhile?
 Do you wish to be made perfect by God?
 Then, how will you welcome the return of Jesus?

 a.
 The original text reads “as for.”